 The North Caldwell Water Department, the Essex Fells Water Department, the Passaic Valley Water Commission and the North Jersey District Water Supply Commission are responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
 Although most lead exposure occurs from inhaling dust or from contaminated soil, or when children eat paint chips, the U.S. Environmental Protection Agency (USEPA) estimates that 10 to 20 percent of human exposure to lead may come from lead in drinking water.
 Infants who consume mostly mixed formula can receive 40 percent to 60 percent of their exposure to lead from drinking water.
 Lead is rarely found in the source of your drinking water but enters tap water through corrosion, or wearing away, of materials containing lead in the water distribution system and household plumbing materials.
 These materials include lead-based solder used to join copper pipes, brass, and chrome-brass faucets, and in some cases, service lines made of or lined with lead.
 New brass faucets, fittings, and valves, including those advertised as "lead-free", may still contain a small percentage of lead, and contribute lead to drinking water.
 The law currently allows end-use brass faucets, such as faucets, with up to 0.25 percent lead to be labeled as "lead free".
 However, prior to January 4, 2014, "lead free" allowed up to 8 percent lead content of the wetted surfaces of plumbing products including those labeled National Sanitation Foundation (NSF) certified.
-Visit the NSF website at www.nsf.org to learn more about lead-containing plumbing systems containing lead for several hours or more, the lead may dissolve into your drinking water.
-This means the first water drawn from the tap in the morning, or later in the afternoon if the water has not been used all day, can contain fairly high levels of lead.
+Visit the NSF website at www.nsf.org to learn more about lead-containing plumbing fixtures.
+Consumers should be aware of this when choosing fixtures and take appropriate precautions.
+When water stands in lead service lines, lead pipes, or plumbing systems containing lead for several hours or more, the lead may dissolve into your drinking water.
+This means the first water drawn from the tap in the morning, or later in the afternoon if the water has not been used all day, can contain fairly high lev